Do you worry someone you care about is in an abusive relationship?

-- Take the time to listen, and believe what your loved one says.
+Take the time to listen, believe what they may

-- Communicate that you care about your loved one’s safety, that they do not deserve to be hurt, and that the abuse is not their fault.
+Communicate that you care about their safety, that they do not deserve to be hurt, and that the abuse is not their fault.

-- Be patient.
 Self-empowerment may take longer than you want.
-Go at the victim’s pace, not yours.
+Go at their pace, not yours.

-- Do not accuse, diagnose, or judge your loved one’s choices; do not draw conclusions about what they may be experiencing or feeling; and do not judge or criticize their abuser.
+Do not accuse, diagnose, or judge their choices; do not draw conclusions about what they may be experiencing or feeling; and do not judge or criticize their abuser.

-- Do not pressure your friend to leave the abusive relationship.
+Do not pressure them to leave the abusive relationship.
 There are many reasons they may be choosing to stay.
 It is possible their abuser has threatened to hurt them or their children if they try to leave.
-The abuser may control all of their finances and may have isolated the victim from friends and family, leaving the victim with very few resources of their own.
+The abuser may control all their finances and may have isolated the victim from friends and family, leaving the victim with very few resources of their own.
 The abuser may have promised to change, and the victim may still love him/her.
-It is never as simple as encouraging a victim to “just leave”—but by all means, communicate to your loved one that help does exist, and that people in their community care about them and their children and want them to be safe.
+It is never as simple as encouraging a victim to “just leave”—but, communicate to your loved one that help does exist, and that people in their community care about them and their children and want them to be safe.

-- Do not feel the need to be an expert.
-Do not try to provide counseling or advice, but do connect your friend to trained people who can help.
+Do not feel the need to be an expert.
+Do not try to provide counseling or advice but do assist in connecting them to trained professionals who can help.
 In Callaway County, the best place to start is the CARDV 24-hour Help Line: 573-642-4422.
-Outside of Callaway County, you can call the National Domestic Violence Hotline for referrals to resources in your area.
+Outside of Callaway County, you can call the National Domestic Violence Hotline, 800-799-7233, for referrals to resources in your area.